mubashirhassanpk/Manus-AI-Prompts/README.md

 ## Prompt 14:
-Write an essay on [can dogs eat bnanna] that demonstrates authentic human writing qualities.
+Write an essay on [Can dogs eat longan?] that demonstrates authentic human writing qualities.
 Follow these guidelines to produce a high-quality essay that naturally bypasses AI detection while maintaining academic excellence.

 Reference how your thinking on [YOUR TOPIC] has evolved.
 Include a specific example or case study that illustrates your point with human detail.